Kentik for Azure

 The next step is to configure your Azure instance to export flow logs, which is covered in the following topics:

 Choose Configuration Method

-Next you’ll configure your Azure instance to export flow logs from the specified resource group and location to an Azure storage account.
-You can choose either of the following two methods in the Configure Flow Log Export tile of the Add Azure Cloud dialog:
+In step 3 of the Monitor your Azure Cloud wizard, Configure Flow Log Export, you'll configure your Azure instance to export flow logs from the specified resource group and location to an Azure storage account.
+You can choose either of the following two methods, each of which has their own tab on the page:

-- Configure via script (recommended): When you click the Configure Using PowerShell button, Kentik will generate a script based on the information provided in Specify Azure Resources.
-You will then run the script in the Azure portal’s PowerShell instance as described in Configure Using PowerShell.
+- Configure using PowerShell (recommended): The textbox on this tab contains a Kentik-generated script that is based on the information provided in Specify Azure Resources.
+You run the script in the Azure portal's PowerShell instance as described in Configure Using PowerShell.

 Note: To get a feel for the process involved in manual configuration, see the Microsoft Azure document Tutorial: Log network traffic.

 If you're on the Configure Using PowerShell tab you'll see a textbox that contains a Kentik-generated PowerShell script.